 Taking steps to reduce anxiety in the workplace is not just a nice gesture, but one that protects an organization’s bottom line.
 According to the World Health Organization, anxiety can have a detrimental effect, costing nearly $1 trillion in lost productivity worldwide.

 However, despite our best efforts and good intentions, there is no way to avoid uncertainty altogether.
-When we find ourselves in a state of not-knowing, it tends to be uncomfortable.
+When we find ourselves in a state of not knowing, it tends to be uncomfortable.
 In fact, it can be excruciating.
-Think about what it feels like to wait for the results of a performance review, or worry about the impact of a restructure or layoff.
+Think about what it feels like to wait for the results of a performance review, or worry about the impact of a restructuring or layoff.
 In the workplace (and in our personal lives), we struggle where there are big unknowns.

 Cultivating a Resilient Mind

-1. Create psychological safety: Keep individuals in productive, creative mode, and out of reactive stress-based responses like fight, flight, or freeze.
+- Create psychological safety – Keep individuals in productive, creative mode, and out of reactive stress-based responses like fight, flight, or freeze.

-2. Train for emotional intelligence: Provide training on skills that bring self-awareness to employees, allowing them to recognize their emotions in themselves as others as they arrive.
+- Train for emotional intelligence – Provide training on skills that bring self-awareness to employees, allowing them to recognize emotions in themselves as others as they arrive.

-3. Foster curiosity: Curiosity is one of the best ways to shift people from stress and fear-based responses to the more productive frontal lobe of the brain.
+- Foster curiosity- Curiosity is one of the best ways to shift people from stress and fear-based responses to the more productive frontal lobe of the brain.

-4. Pay attention to clear communication: Reducing the unnecessary ambiguity that results from unclear communication and confusion will decrease the overall load of ambiguity employees have to manage.
+- Pay attention to clear communication – Reducing the unnecessary ambiguity that results from unclear communication and confusion will decrease the overall load of ambiguity employees have to manage.

-Download our webinar, “The Triple A Threat to Productivity: Anxiety, Anger, and Aggression in the Workplace” to learn how to help employees build a habituated, protective shield through proven prevention techniques.
+Download our webinar, “The Triple-A Threat in the Workplace” to learn how to help employees build a habituated, protective shield through proven prevention techniques.